Alanl101/folio/README.md

 -=- Navigating through folio -=-

-Within the folio application you can view all of the work put into folio using next.js will all be located under app and all the componenets used to make the pages will be under components.
+Folio is built with Next.js, and all the code related to the application's functionality resides in the 'app' directory.
+Meanwhile, the components that are used to construct the pages of the website are located in the 'components' directory.
+This structure allows for easy navigation and management of the codebase